Santa Clarita DUI Lawyer

 If you are uncertain whether to plead guilty to a DUI charge or take your case to trial, consult with a Santa Clarita DUI attorney.
 At Lias Law Firm, our defense lawyer has years of experience handling these types of cases.
 We can evaluate your charges and help you make an informed decision about how to proceed.
 In many cases, we help our clients get their charges dismissed.

-What are the Penalties for DUI in California?
+What are the Penalties for DUI in CA?

 After an arrest for DUI, the DMV can take administrative action to suspend a person’s driving privileges.
 The court may take a separate action to suspend the individual’s driver’s license and bring additional penalties of fines and jail time.
 The court can also require the defendant to complete a DUI program.